JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Installing-Prerequisites.md

 We now need to install all the prerequisites:

 `sudo apt-get install curl`

+Lets first install Nodejs.
+You can skip this step if you already have Nodejs installed.
+We need to download the correct APT repository using:

+`curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -`

+And then running:

 `sudo apt-get install nodejs`

+Next we need to install npm, the package manager for Node using:

 `sudo apt-get install npm`

 **Docker**